covid-19-impact-lab/sid/docs/source/reference_guides/contact_models.rst

 contact models are used (e.g. ``linear_contact_model``) and the params can be used to select covariates from ``states``.
 Optional.

 ``"model"``
 ^^^^^^^^^^^

-A function that takes states, params and date as arguments and returns a series that has the same index as states.
-The values of the Series are numbers of contacts.
+A function that takes states, params and date as arguments and returns a Series that has the same index as states.
+The values of the Series are the numbers of contacts for each person.
 An example is:

 .. code-block:: python